elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-differential-gene-expression-and-why-is-it-important.md

 url: /learn/biology/questions/what-is-differential-gene-expression-and-why-is-it-important
 score: -1.0
 related_article1:
-    id: 167825
+    id: 167823
-    title: What are the main sources of genetic variation?
+    title: >-
+        How do prokaryotic cells differ from eukaryotic cells in terms of genetic material organization?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-sources-of-genetic-variation
+    url: /learn/biology/questions/how-do-prokaryotic-cells-differ-from-eukaryotic-cells-in-terms-of-genetic-material-organization
 related_article2:
-    id: 167830
+    id: 167818
-    title: How can concept maps be used to organize genetic information?
+    title: >-
+        How does transcription differ from translation in protein synthesis?
     subject: Biology
-    url: /learn/biology/questions/how-can-concept-maps-be-used-to-organize-genetic-information
+    url: /learn/biology/questions/how-does-transcription-differ-from-translation-in-protein-synthesis
 related_article3:
-    id: 167830
+    id: 167812
-    title: How can concept maps be used to organize genetic information?
+    title: >-
+        What is the structure and composition of chromosomes?
     subject: Biology
-    url: /learn/biology/questions/how-can-concept-maps-be-used-to-organize-genetic-information
+    url: /learn/biology/questions/what-is-the-structure-and-composition-of-chromosomes
 related_article4:
-    id: 167812
+    id: 167817
+    title: >-
-    title: What is the structure and composition of chromosomes?
+        What is the central dogma of molecular biology?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structure-and-composition-of-chromosomes
+    url: /learn/biology/questions/what-is-the-central-dogma-of-molecular-biology
 related_article5:
-    id: 167807
+    id: 167828
-    title: What is the mechanism of inheritance in transmission genetics?
+    title: >-
+        How do mitosis and meiosis differ in terms of genetic outcomes?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-mechanism-of-inheritance-in-transmission-genetics
+    url: /learn/biology/questions/how-do-mitosis-and-meiosis-differ-in-terms-of-genetic-outcomes
 ---

 &nbsp;